Rust by Example: Structs

 }

 Rust allows multiple impl blocks for a struct, which is useful for separating methods into different files for large structs.
+Here we define a separate impl block for the Rectangle struct that we defined earlier.

 impl Rectangle {